gallettilance/gallettilance.github.io/README.md

 ### Participation

-Every lecture will have in class exercises to complete.
+Every lecture will have in class exercises to complete and submit via in class polls.

 ## Labs